 The location, right in front of the building was also about the only location that the Big Red Shed could go, and it turned out to be a fortuitously convenient place after all as they were able to convert an existing terrace space into the new foyer for visitors.

-It’s most striking aspect, the red paint, was actually one of the last things that was decided upon, and chosen to create a contrast with the grey concrete of the building behind.
+It’s most striking aspect, the red paint, was actually one of the last things that were decided upon, and chosen to create a contrast with the grey concrete of the building behind.

 The other aspect that you will notice is that it is entirely clad in wooden planks.
 Not chosen randomly — they are an exact match to the wooden planks once used to form the concrete walls of the National Theatre.
 Not only in concept, but the red planks are the same width and length as their concrete opposite numbers.